jeaye/blog.jeaye.com/_posts/2017-06-30-orchestra-cljs.md

 to use `node` instead of `phantom`.
 See the Orchestra profile above for reference.

+### Pitfall: Figwheel's REPL
+If you end up using [figwheel](https://github.com/bhauman/lein-figwheel), which arguably most non-trivial ClojureScript projects do, absolutely consider using [rlwrap](https://linux.die.net/man/1/rlwrap) (available on most Unix-like platforms).
+By default, fighwheel's REPL doesn't provide history (up and down arrows), word/line based editing (like `^W` and `^U`), or reverse search of previous inputs (using `^R`). rlwrap will provide all of these otherwise ubiquitous features for you, without breaking any figwheel functionality.

 ### Wrapping up
 ClojureScript's tooling doesn't compare to Clojure's, but it's certainly a capable platform.
 For those already working in ClojureScript, be it with